Jon Gries: Life and career

-Gries is the son of writer, director, and producer Tom Gries.
-His first film role came at the age of 11, when he played the Boy Horace in the Charlton Heston film Will Penny, which was written and directed by his father.
+Gries was born in Glendale, California, the son of writer, director, and producer Tom Gries.
+His first film role came at age 11, when he played the Boy Horace in the Charlton Heston film Will Penny, which was written and directed by his father.
 Some of his signature roles have come in cult classics.
 He played Lazlo Hollyfeld in Real Genius (1985), Azzolini in Rainbow Drive, Shawn McDermott in the TV series Martin (1992–1994), Ronnie Wingate in Get Shorty (1995), Harvey in The Rundown, and Uncle Rico in Napoleon Dynamite (2004).
 Gries has played a werewolf on several occasions, such as Fright Night Part 2 and The Monster Squad.

 In the historical Western film September Dawn, he played executed murderer John D. Lee, in a performance praised by critics who otherwise panned the film.
-He played Casey in the films Taken (2008), Taken 2 (2012), and Taken 3 (2014), and was also in TerrorVision, as O.D.
-He also lent his voice for the video game Hitman: Absolution.
+He played Casey in the films Taken (2008), Taken 2 (2012), and Taken 3 (2014), and was in TerrorVision, as O.D.
+He lent his voice for the video game Hitman: Absolution.